Fahad-CSE16/Evidentbdtask/README.md

 ```
 ##### Step 3

-Create User and Database on Postgresql similar as projects settings.py DATABASE Settings
+Create User and Database on Postgresql similar as projects settings.py DATABASE Settings and change DATABASE Settings

+`'HOST': 'db'` to `'HOST': 'localhost'`

 ##### Step 4